Metropolitan Borough of Wirral: Liverpool City Region Combined Authority

 The Metropolitan Borough of Wirral is one of the six constituent local government districts of the Liverpool City Region.
 Since 1 April 2014, some of the borough's responsibilities have been pooled with neighbouring authorities within the metropolitan area and subsumed into the Liverpool City Region Combined Authority.

 The combined authority has effectively become the top-tier administrative body for the local governance of the city region and the leader of Wirral Borough Council, along with the five other leaders from neighbouring local government districts, take strategic decisions over economic development, transport, employment and skills, tourism, culture, housing and physical infrastructure.

-As of July 2015, negotiations are currently taking place between the UK national government and the combined authority over a possible devolution deal to confer greater powers on the region.
-Discussions include whether to introduce an elected 'Metro Mayor' to oversee the entire metropolitan area.
+In 2016, the Cities and Local Government Devolution Act 2016 provided for the direct election of mayors of combined authorities.
+The Liverpool City Region Combined Authority decided to follow this route and in 2017 Steve Rotheram was elected as the Mayor of the Liverpool City Region (often described as "Metro Mayor").
+He was re-elected in 2021 and 2024.